thkuo/CompositeDatatypeTree/README.md

             ├── nuc.var.aln # the nucleotide alignment
             ├── nuc_tr.nwk # the nucleotide tree
-            └── ll_cutoff/ # the composite datatype trees with different cutoffs of log-likelihodd scores ├── Pseudomonas/ # methods and results of the Pseudomonas aeruginosa dataset ├── bin/
+            └── ll_cutoff/ # the composite datatype trees with different cutoffs of log-likelihodd scores
-            ├── paper_figs.html # the visualizations with R
-        ├── data/ # sampling locations
-        └── results/
-          ├── nuc.var.aln # the nucleotide alignment
-          ├── gpa.var.aln # the gene presence/absence alignment
-          ├── nuc_tr.nwk # the nucleotide tree
-          └── cd_tr.nwk # the composite datatype tree
-    └── Klebsiella # methods and results of the Klebsiella pneumoniae dataset ├── bin/
-            ├── paper_figs.html # the visualizations with R
-            ├── transmission_ana/ # the BEAST2 and TransPhylo methods
-            └── nuc_permutation/ # the methods of nucleotide replacement test
-        └── results/
-            ├── nuc.var.aln # the nucleotide alignment
-            ├── gpa.var.aln # the gene presence/absence alignment
-            ├── nuc_tr.nwk # the nucleotide tree
-            ├── cd_tr.nwk # the composite datatype tree
-            ├── transmission_ana/ # the BEAST2 and TransPhylo results
-            └── nuc_permutation/ # the results from nucleotide replacement test

 ### Prerequisites and Installation